Interviewing to write a biography

 Help your child learn about the features of biographical text by encouraging them to interview family members, friends and neighbours and write up their findings as a biography.

-The interviews don't need to take place face-to-face (especially at this time of physical distancing), but they will reinforce the bonds between your child and the important adults in their life (plus everyone likes to discuss their favourite sweet from their childhood or why they loved or loathed one of their teachers!).
+The interviews don't need to take place face-to-face, but they will reinforce the bonds between your child and the important adults in their life (plus everyone likes to discuss their favourite sweet from their childhood or why they loved or loathed one of their teachers!).

 If your child is interviewing a grandparent or older adult, here are a few questions they might like to ask (they can be adapted for different ages and stages).
 They might like to take notes during their conversation, or record a video or phone call to listen to later and work from.

 - How did your parents choose your name?
 Did you have any childhood nicknames, or did you have nicknames which particular groups of people in your life used, like your family or school friends or work colleagues?

 - Where did you grow up?
 Did you live in one house or different places?

 - What schools did you go to?
 Were they close or far away, and which was your favourite?
 Do you remember any teachers you loved (or hated!)?

 - What was your favourite subject at school?

 - Did you learn anything off by heart, like a poem or your times tables, that you still use today?

 - Did you have a favourite book or TV series?